cazzwastaken/external-aimbot/README.md

-# external-aimbot
+# About
-A very clean CS:GO FOV based aimbot meant for learning
+A very clean external aimbot written as a YouTube tutorial.